Candidiasis

 1) Blood cultures: In patients with systemic candidiasis blood cultures can be negative in ~50% due to the absence of viable organism, insufficient concentration in blood, or intermittent release.
 If Candida spp are isolated from blood, repeat blood cultures should be performed every day or every other day until clearance is documented, as this will impact the duration of treatment.

-6) Antifungal susceptibility testing: Species-specific clinical breakpoints are available for multiple antifungal agents.
-In patients with candidemia or severe systemic candidiasis consider performing antifungal susceptibility for azole antifungals.
-C krusei is intrinsically resistant to fluconazole and should always be reported as resistant.
-Susceptibility testing for echinocandins should be considered in patients with a history of treatment with these drugs as well as and in the case of C glabrata or C parapsilosis infection and for other species where local antibiogram data suggest increasing resistance.
-Antifungal susceptibility testing to all 3 classes of antifungals should be performed with C auris.
+7) Antifungal susceptibility testing: Species-specific clinical breakpoints are available for the most common Candida species and azole and echinocandin antifungals.
+There are no clinical breakpoints for amphotericin B (AmB).
+In patients with candidemia or severe systemic candidiasis, consider performing antifungal susceptibility testing.
+Local antibiogram data should be considered to guide which species should routinely have susceptibility testing performed.
+Antifungal susceptibility testing to azoles, echinocandins, and AmB should be performed with C auris.
 Interpretive breakpoints from the Clinical and Laboratory Standards Institute (CLSI) and European Committee on Antimicrobial Susceptibility Testing (EUCAST) are not available for C auris; however, recommendations have recently been published by the Centers for Disease Control and Prevention (CDC).

 2. Other tests:

-1) Imaging studies and endoscopy: These are performed depending on the location of infection.
+1) Imaging studies and endoscopy: These are performed depending on the suspected organ involvement (eg, computed tomography [CT] of the abdomen for abdominal invasive candidiasis).

 2) Ophthalmoscopy: Candidiasis can cause chorioretinitis (inflammation of the choroid and the retina) or endophthalmitis (inflammation of the vitreous body).
 These lesions are detected by dilated fundoscopic examination.
 In the case of ophthalmitis of unknown etiology, it is recommended to perform diagnostic vitreous aspiration.
-In all patients with confirmed candidemia dilated ophthalmologic examination should be performed in the first week of treatment.
-However, a recent meta-analysis has suggested the need to review guideline recommendations for universal screening.
+The Infectious Diseases Society of America (IDSA) 2016 guidelines recommend that in all patients with confirmed candidemia, dilated ophthalmologic examination should be performed in the first week of treatment.
+However, two recent systematic reviews highlight that there is conflicting evidence for and against routine ophthalmologic examination.
+Because the presence of lesions in the eye impact the duration of treatment and choice of antifungals (echinocandins do not penetrate the eye), it is reasonable to continue to perform routine examinations.
+The examinations should be performed once the neutrophils have recovered (in patients with neutropenia) and within one week of candidemia if ocular symptoms are present.
+Consider waiting ≥1week to increase the yield of detection if the patient has no ocular symptoms.

 3) Echocardiography: Limited studies support routine consideration of echocardiography to evaluate for endocarditis.